Your personal online brand is a fundamental part of any job hunt.

 Your blurb has to get the point across.
 Fast.
 It should say who you are, what you do, what you’re good at, and (optionally) what job you’re aiming for.

-This article has been about crafting a strong personal online brand with clear focus and deliberate intent.
+These 4 steps of brand building have focused chiefly on crafting a strong personal online brand with clear focus and deliberate intent.

 Online brand building is definitely a ‘long game’ strategy.
 It won’t pull in job offers overnight.
 But it will help you reassess your career goals, recalibrate your strategy, and present the best image of yourself to the world.